 Working Capital is very important for any company as it indicates the company’s financial health.
-It indicates whether the Company is in a position to meet its short term expenses or not.
+It indicates whether the Company is in a position to meet its short-term expenses or not.

-It helps to maintain smooth operation of the business and helps in improving profitability and earnings.
+It helps to maintain the smooth operation of the business and helps in improving profitability and earnings.
 Using a forecasting tool can help your team maximize revenue throughout the sales-to-revenue process which will have a direct impact on working capital as the month progresses.

 What is Working Capital Ratio?